dfernandes25/dfernandes25.github.io/_posts/2024-01-03-Client-FAQs.markdown

 `If I had a nickel for every "5 minute" fix...`

 *This is something easy, I just can't figure it out.*
-`Almost by definition...if it was easy, you would have figured it out.
-See the previous 5 minutes to fix answer.`
+`Almost by definition...if it was easy, you would have figured it out.`

 *I have nothing important on the hard drive, just replace it.*
 `A user with nothing important on their drive -- has something important on the drive.`